salboaie/SwarmESB/README.md

     npm install node-uuid

 5. Set environment variable SWARM_PATH  to your SwarmESB installation (ex. c:\work\SwarmESB)
-7. Check and modify your configuration (%SWARM_ESB%\etc\config)
+7. Check and modify your configuration (%SWARM_PATH%\etc\config)

-        Warning: modify SWARM_ESB_ID, otherwise you can't reuse the redis server for multiple ESBs
+        Warning: modify coreId in config, otherwise you can't reuse the redis server for multiple ESBs

 8. Check the code for swarms, adaptors and tests.
 9. Run SwarmESB: